 The tentacles of the Portuguese Man o’ war (Physalia physalis) are beautiful as they float down into the water… but fish and humans, beware: These tentacles are venomous.
-They can sting, and they catch and reel in fish for food.
-Blue Planet II captures this food chain phenomenon with a fish that can’t escape its fate.
+They can sting, then catch and reel in fish for food.
+After drifting through jellies, one of the most common life forms on Earth, Blue Planet II captures this food chain phenomenon with a fish that can’t escape its fate.

 The man-of-war comprises four separate polyps.
 It gets its name from the uppermost polyp, a gas-filled bladder, or pneumatophore, which sits above the water and somewhat resembles an old warship at full sail.
 Man-of-wars are also known as bluebottles for the purple-blue color of their pneumatophores.

 The tentacles are the man-of-war’s second organism.
 These long, thin tendrils can extend 165 feet in length below the surface, although 30 feet is more the average.
 They are covered in venom-filled nematocysts used to paralyze and kill fish and other small creatures.
 For humans, a man-of-war sting is excruciatingly painful, but rarely deadly.
 But beware—even dead man-of-wars washed up on shore can deliver a sting.

 Muscles in the tentacles draw prey up to a polyp containing the gastrozooids or digestive organisms.
 A fourth polyp contains the reproductive organisms.

 Update: This is a longer version of the original video.